open-networks/certbot-bigip/README.md

 # certbot-bigip

+## PROJECT IS ARCHIVED

+This project is not maintained anymore.
+A fork can be found [here](https://gitlab.com/emalzer/certbot-f5bigip) which is under active development.

 ## Requirements

 see certbot rquirements: <https://certbot.eff.org/docs/install.html#system-requirements>

 *   F5
-  * The LetsEncrypt Chain needs to be at /Common/chain_Letsencrypt and in every other partition that uses this plugin. ( f.e.: /Partition/chain_Letsencrypt)
+    *   The LetsEncrypt Chain needs to be at /Common/chain_Letsencrypt and in every other partition that uses this plugin (f.e.: /Partition/chain_Letsencrypt).
 At the moment, the plugin checks if a corresponding certificate/chain is located in the same partition/folder as the clientssl profile that uses it.
     *   clientssl profile needs to be attached to the virtual server manually(DOMAIN_clientssl).
 At the moment, the plugin only updates the client profile but does not attach it to the virtual server.
     *   F5 SW version 14.x and higher

 ## Install